Skip to main content

 Frequency

-Single dose or every other day
+Single dose or alternating days

 Cycle